 Do I need to repair or replace my main water line?

 Your plumber will help determine the best course of action based on their assessment.
 If overall your water line is in good condition, a spot repair may be all you need.
 However, if there are multiple leaks in the line or the pipe is otherwise compromised, a spot repair is just putting a band-aid on a larger problem.
 The costs of individual repairs add up.
 A replacement is often the most cost-effective, best long-term solution.

 How will the main water line be replaced?

-Replacing a main water service line used to mean digging a trench through your yard and causing major disruption to your property’s landscaping.
+Replacing a main water line used to mean digging a trench through your yard and causing major disruption to your property’s landscaping.
 With directional boring, however, there is minimal digging and you will hardly be able to tell anything happened.
 TVP makes replacing a water service an easy process for homeowners.

 First, we have your property’s utility locations marked at no cost to you, and a qualified plumbing technician will evaluate your water service needs, and give you an upfront, flat rate price that includes the cost of permits, parts, labor, and warranty.
 When you decide to hire us for the job, we will write up a detailed contract, review it with you to make sure you are satisfied with the agreed upon upfront price and that you understand exactly what we will be doing.
 To reserve your date in the schedule, all we need is your signature and a one-third down payment.
 Next, we purchase a plumbing permit, and schedule directional drilling.
 This trenchless technology allows us to run new PEX pipe underground from the water meter to your house.
 Some digging is needed near the meter box.
 If there are plants in the way, we will do our best to work around them or carefully remove them, but we cannot make any guarantees.
 We are experts when it comes to plumbing, but we are not landscapers.